p0dalirius/p0dalirius/README.md

  - [ApacheTomcatScanner](https://github.com/p0dalirius/ApacheTomcatScanner): A python script to scan for Apache Tomcat server vulnerabilities.
  - [Awesome-RCE-techniques](https://github.com/p0dalirius/Awesome-RCE-techniques): Awesome list of techniques to achieve Remote Code Execution on various apps!
  - [crawlersuseragents](https://github.com/p0dalirius/crawlersuseragents): Python script to check if there is any differences in responses of an application when the request comes from a search engine's crawler.
  - [CodeIgniter-session-unsign](https://github.com/p0dalirius/CodeIgniter-session-unsign): Command line tool to fetch, decode and brute-force CodeIgniter session cookies by guessing and bruteforcing secret keys.
+ - [FindAzureDomainTenant](https://github.com/p0dalirius/FindAzureDomainTenant): A Python script to find tenant id an region from a list of domain names.
  - [http-fuzzing-scripts](https://github.com/p0dalirius/http-fuzzing-scripts): A collection of http fuzzing python scripts to fuzz HTTP servers for bugs.
  - [ipsourcebypass](https://github.com/p0dalirius/ipsourcebypass): This Python script can be used to bypass IP source restrictions using HTTP headers.
  - [Joomla-1.6-1.7-2.5-Privilege-Escalation-Vulnerability](https://github.com/p0dalirius/Joomla-1.6-1.7-2.5-Privilege-Escalation-Vulnerability): A Python script to create an administrator account on Joomla!
-1.6/1.7/2.5 using a privilege escalation vulnerability
+1.6/1.7/2.5 using a privilege escalation vulnerability.
  - [LFIDump](https://github.com/p0dalirius/LFIDump): A simple python script to dump remote files through a local file read or local file inclusion web vulnerability.
  - [LootApacheServerStatus](https://github.com/p0dalirius/LootApacheServerStatus): A script to automatically dump all URLs present in /server-status to a file locally.
  - [owabrute](https://github.com/p0dalirius/owabrute): Hydra wrapper for bruteforcing Microsoft Outlook Web Application.